wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 }
 ~~~

-(For Rob: If the actual JSON payload looks different than this, please update.)

 # Encoding Considerations {#encoding}

-(For Rob: Anything else to say here?)
+Protobuf supports only the {{BINARY-FORMAT}} and {{JSON-FORMAT}} for interchange, both of which are platform-independent.

-A protobuf payload can be either in JSON form or in binary form.
-For binary forms that need to transit non-binary transports, base64 (xref to RFC 4648) is recommended.
+For binary forms that need to transit non-binary transports, a base64 Content-Transfer-Encoding (xref to {{RFC4648}}) is recommended.

 # Security Considerations {#security}

-(For Rob: Anything else to say here?)

 The payload for these media types contain no directly executable code.
-However, it is common for a protobuf definition to be used as input to a code generator which then
+While it is common for a protobuf definition to be used as input to a code generator which then produces something executable, but that applies to the schema language, not serializations.
-does produce something executable.

-A malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.
+Protobuf provides no security, privacy, integrity, or compression services: clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g. {{RFC8446}}).
+Implementations should be careful when processing Protobuf like any binary format: a malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.

-Protobuf provides no security or integrity services.
-Clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities
-(e.g., {{RFC8446}}).
+In order to safely use Protobuf serializations on the web, it is important to ensure that they cannot be interpreted as another document type, such as JavaScript.
+For this reason, binary protobuf serializations should always be a wrapped in a Base64 Content-Transfer-Encoding according to {{RFC1341}}.
+Further, when using JSON serializations it is important that it is clear to browsers that content is pure JSON, so that they can inhibit Cross-Site Script Inclusion or side-channel attacks using techniques such as Cross-Origin Read Blocking ({{CROSS-ORIGIN-READ-BLOCKING}}).
+Per {{RFC6839}}, this can be indicated by a `+json` subtype suffix (see also {{MIME-SNIFF}}); so when serializing Protobuf to JSON, users MUST use the `application/protobuf+json` MIME type.

 # IANA Considerations {#iana}